TVLukeProductions/AmbientAlarmClock/readme.md

 * Listen to the radio after the alarm has rung.
 You have the choice between several radio stations

 #### DropBox Integration
 * Use either a local folder or define a DropBox folder to synchronize your wake up songs.
 You can chose what songs to wake up to by just putting it into the folder.

 #### Last FM Integration
 * Scrobble the song you woke up to on [last.fm](http://www.last.fm)

 #### Philips Hue Integration
 * Turn on the lights when its time to wake up with the Philips Hue that can be connected with almost no effort
+* Choose to fade in the light slowly
-* Choose the color of light to wake you up (not yet implemented)
+* Choose the color of light to wake you up

 #### Home Automation
 * Control home appliances like your coffee machine or the heating with the EZControl Home automation server
+* Control the heating via EZControl

 ## FAQ
 **What the Hell?
 There are like a billion alarm clock apps out there!**